 What Natural Fiber Rug to Buy

-At this point, if you want a natural fiber rug it’s really simple – buy based on the look of the rug.
+At this point, if you want a natural fiber rug it’s really simple…buy the rug based on the look you want in the room.

 Really!
 READ the reviews before you buy online or visit a store to see it in person.